Melania Trump’s Official White House Photo: $2,895 Dolce & Gabbana Turlington Jacket, Hermes Twilly [Photos]

 “First Lady of the United States Melania Trump is the wife of President Donald J. Trump, and was born on April 26, 1970 in Slovenia.
 Melania Knavs began her modeling career at the age of sixteen.
 She would pursue a degree at the University of Ljubljana in Slovenia, but paused her studies to advance her modeling career in Milan and Paris before moving to New York in 1996.
 As a model, Melania has appeared in high profile ad campaigns and worked with some of the top photographers in the fashion industry, including Patrick Demarchelier, Helmut Newton, Arthur Elgort, Ellen Von Unwerth, Peter Arnell, Antoine Verglas and Mario Testino.
 She has graced the covers of Vogue, Harper’s Bazaar, British GQ, Ocean Drive, Avenue, In Style, and New York Magazine.
 Her major layouts include the Sports Illustrated Swimsuit Issue, Allure, Vogue, Self, Glamour, Vanity Fair, and Elle.
 In addition, Melania has appeared in numerous television commercials and television programs, including co-hosting The View with Barbara Walters.”

-As noted by CBS News White House Correspondent Mark Knoller, it was Melania’s first official photo taken within the White House residence.
+As noted by CBS News White House Correspondent Mark Knoller, it was Melania’s first official photo taken within the White House.

 WH posts official photograph of First Lady Melania Trump taken in the WH residence. https://t.co/jSufnHdYbO